shrivastava95/poc_ocr/README.md

 - `test.py` - testing some features

 # Instructions to run
 `python poc_ocr_windows.py` to run the POC.
 Once the window opens, load a PDF and then select a page to be displayed.
 Then view the page with the bounding boxes overlaid.
+If you spot any errors with the bounding boxes displayed for a particular page, select another PSM mode using the drop down menu and re-run the parsing for that page.